Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

+Introducing the `Scenario`, a fundamental key concept in Taipy.

-We introduce here the important concept of a `Scenario^`.
-A Taipy Scenario represents an instance of a business problem to solve on consistent data and parameter sets.
+A Taipy scenario represents a business problem with consistent data and parameters.

-As its name implies, with Taipy scenarios, the users can instantiate different versions of a business problem with different assumptions.
-This is extremely useful in a business context where impact analysis and what-if analysis are essential in the decision process.
+It serves as a powerful tool to create different versions of a problem by incorporating assumptions.
+This flexibility is particularly valuable for impact analysis and decision-making processes, enabling users to create, store, edit, and execute multiple scenarios within the same application.

-After analyzing its first scenario, an end-user may be interested in modifying input data nodes (not the intermediate nor the output data nodes), re-running the same pipelines, and comparing the results with the previous run.
+Once an initial scenario has been analyzed, users can modify the input data nodes (excluding the intermediates and output data nodes), rerun his pipelines, and compare results.

-For this purpose, he needs to instantiate a second scenario, execute it and compare it with the first scenario.
-This process can be repeated across multiple scenarios.
+This involves instantiating a second scenario, executing it, and comparing the outcomes with the first scenario.

+This iterative process can be repeated across multiple scenarios, allowing for comprehensive exploration and analysis of different problem variations.

 !!! example "In the example"